Billy-Dickson/blog.dickson.me.uk/_pages/about.md

 #### Music

-I’ve got a pretty eclectic taste: 80’s Alternative, Goth, Metal to The Smiths, NIN, The Ramones, Bauhaus, Portishead, to name but a few.
+I’ve got a pretty eclectic taste: 80’s Alternative, Goth, Metal to The Smiths, NIN, The Ramones, Bauhaus, Portishead, [Attrition UK](https://attritionuk.bandcamp.com/)to name but a few.
 I've played bass guitar in various bands when I was younger and still enjoy playing now and again, either on my own, or jamming with friends.

 My current favourites band at the moment are [Amyl and the Sniffers](https://www.amylandthesniffers.com/), feel free to check them out on Youtube if you have the time.